-Your Severe Asthma May Be “Curable”
+Your Severe Asthma May Be Curable

-As my recent experience has proved to me, my own asthma was made much worse due to a chronic bacterial infection of my lungs.
+As my own experience has proved to me, my asthma was made much worse due to a chronic bacterial infection of my lungs.
 I discovered this by accident.
 When I took a Zithromax dosage pack (Z-Pak) for an unrelated problem, I noticed that my asthma got significantly better for almost two weeks.
 During this almost two week period, I was able to cut my inhaled steroid dosage in half, and I wheezed and coughed less.
-This discovery motivated me to search the web.
-Here is the search that I did: altavista search for asthma + azithromycin.
-(Azithromycin is the generic name of Zithromax, which is sold exclusively by Pfizer in the U.S.: Zithromax information).
+This discovery motivated me to search the web for keywords "asthma" and "azithromycin" (azithromycin is the generic name of Zithromax, which is sold exclusively by Pfizer in the U.S.: Zithromax information).
+At that time, this link was found close to the beginning of the search results: Jim Quinlan's Asthma cure website (asthmastory.com) medications page.

 I presented some of the research that Jim Quinlan has assembled (Asthma cure research page from asthmastory.com) to two physicians (both Internists, one my physician, the other my brother-in-law) who both said that this treatment would not improve my asthma.
 I was convinced that this treatment would help me, and wanted very much to try it (one way to obtain Zithromax).